kaizen-ai/kaizenflow/documentation/general/zenhub.md

   - Working Design
   - Reading groups
   - Closed
-- Pipelines order is integral for the whole team, so make sure you are not changing the order of the pipelines on the board while working
+- Pipeline order is integral for the whole team, so make sure you are not changing the order of the pipelines on the board while working

 ### New Issues